 The RWI programme has been proven to be a very successful method of teaching children to read and write using phonics.
 Evidence of this can be found in the Ofsted Report: ‘Reading by six: how the best schools do it.’

-All children in KS1 follow the RWI programme and are be placed into the appropriate RWI groups following assessments.
+All children in Reception and KS1 follow the RWI programme and are placed into the appropriate groups following regular assessments.
 In their groups, children work through the programme, learning phonics and recording into their RWI workbooks.
 KS1 use RWI as their reading scheme.
 The programme can also be followed by older children, who may need to catch up or plug any gaps in their learning.

 In reading we use a variety of approaches such as:

 These are strategies that enable children to construct meaning from a variety of fiction and non-fiction texts.
 They also provide a strong decoding and spelling foundation using a blend of phonics and visual techniques to suit the learning needs of the individual child.